-An employment settlement agreement is a binding written agreement between an employee and employer where the employee agrees to settle a claim that they have, or potentially have, against their employer.
+An employment settlement agreement is a binding written agreement between an employee and employer to settle a potential employment tribunal claim.

-Normally any type of agreement that attempts to prevent somebody instituting or continuing with proceedings before an employment tribunal is void under Section 203 Employment Rights Act 1996.
+Normally, any type of agreement that attempts to prevent somebody starting or continuing with employment tribunal proceedings is void, under Section 203 of The Employment Rights Act 1996.

 However, the law allows an employer and employee to reach a binding written agreement that only applies if specified conditions are met.

-An employer who wants to agree terms for someone to leave their employment obviously does not want that employee to leave and bring a claim in a tribunal alleging they have been unfairly dismissed or a victim of discrimination.
+An employer who wants to agree terms for someone to leave their employment obviously does not want that employee to leave and bring a claim in an employment tribunal, alleging they have been unfairly dismissed, or a victim of discrimination.

-For that reason many employers want to negotiate enhanced terms for redundancies and retirements or in other circumstances where there is a potential for the employee to later bring a tribunal claim.
+For that reason many employers want to negotiate enhanced terms for redundancies and retirements, or in other circumstances where there is a potential for the employee to later bring an employment tribunal claim.

-In practice it is common for employers and employees to enter into a settlement agreement where the employer pays the employee a sum of compensation and the employee gives up their right to bring a tribunal claim or discontinues any proceedings that have been commenced.
+In practice, it is common for employers and employees to enter into a settlement agreement where the employer pays the employee a sum of compensation, and the employee gives up their right to bring a tribunal claim.

 Independent Legal Advice

 If you have been offered an employment settlement agreement by your employer it is a legal requirement that you seek independent legal advice before signing it.

 It is important to get the right legal advice, because once you sign the settlement agreement you will not be able to make a claim against your employer at an employment tribunal.